Vishal023/Data-Structure-and-Algorithms/README.md

     Fork the Repo if you want to contribute to it

     USING THE CODE
-    BEFORE RUNNING ANY OF THE CODE REMOVE THIS FROM THE TOP OF THE CODE package SummerTrainingGFG.______;
+    BEFORE RUNNING ANY OF THE CODE REMOVE (package) THIS FROM THE TOP OF THE CODE package SummerTrainingGFG.______;

 ## CONTENT